robbytables/bug-free-invention/unit-6-flask/instructor-resources/08-next-steps/README.md

 # ![](https://ga-dash.s3.amazonaws.com/production/assets/logo-9f88ae6c9c3871690e33280fcf557f33.png) Lesson Plan: Next Steps in Web Development

 ## Overview
 This lesson goes over some next steps to take on the path of web development in Python, especially as it relates to Flask.
-It gives an overview of next steps for front- and back-end development, and a few frameworks and libraries to look into.
+It gives an overview of next steps for front- and back-end development, and a few frameworks and libraries to explore.
 There are knowledge checks sprinkled throughout to encourage discussion.

 ## Learning Objectives